 © Flydragonfly | Dreamstime.com

 If you’re suffering from the syndrome known as chronic fatigue, treatment can vary—no surprise, considering that the condition itself is so mysterious.
-Before we get into management of chronic fatigue syndrome, consider the genesis of how we define it.
+Before we get into the best ways to manage and treat chronic fatigue syndrome, consider the genesis of how we define it.

 Chronic Fatigue Syndrome Causes

-Subsequent case definitions have been proposed—including one adapted for children and adolescents While they share features with the 1994 definition, they also differ in the emphasis given to symptoms and severity.
-So as further research is conducted, the CDC cites the 1994 case definition:
+Researchers have proposed various other CFS case definitions subsequent to the 1994 study.
+While they share features with the earlier definition, they also differ in the emphasis given to symptoms and severity.
+So while further research is conducted, the CDC continues to cite the 1994 case definition:

 “Chronic fatigue syndrome is a debilitating and complex disorder characterized by intense fatigue that is not improved by bed rest and that may be worsened by physical activity or mental exertion.
 People with CFS often function at a substantially lower level of activity than they were capable of before they became ill.”